 Georgia Justice Project has earned a reputation as a great place to spend a semester or a summer during college or graduate school learning and serving others.
-We offer three tracks of internships — (1) legal internships for law school students throughout the year, (2) social work internships for BSW and MSW students throughout the school year and (3) undergraduate internships in the summer.
+We offer three tracks of internships — (1) law student internships for law school students throughout the year, (2) social work internships for BSW and MSW students throughout the school year and (3) undergraduate internships in the summer.
 All internships are unpaid.
 Through participation in our internship programs, students gain first-hand experience with the realities facing our clients—the indigent, criminally accused and their families.
 No matter the track, all Georgia Justice Project interns participate in weekly reflections, group readings, immersion learning day trips and other group activities.
 They plan and participate in client events and service projects.
 No day is the same and all days are full.

 GJP staff attorneys, social workers, community supporters and partners all share a deep commitment to creating, developing and implementing sustainable client programs and policies which offer real solutions to the needs of our clients.
 We invite students who are interested in criminal justice and who share our commitment to the poor to apply.

 - Criminal Defense: GJP represents indigent criminal defendants in municipal, state, and superior court (felonies and misdemeanors).
 Students assist with all aspects of a case.
 During the summer, students interview potential clients, gather information from court and police personnel, visit crime scenes, interview witnesses, participate in negotiations with prosecutors, perform legal research, draft and file motions, and observe court proceedings.

 - Policy Advocacy: GJP’s policy work aims to reduce the legal barriers faced by those with a criminal record.
 GJP has established itself as a subject-matter expert with legislators by providing factual data and first-hand testimony about the impact of Georgia’s laws on people with a criminal record.
 GJP’s current legislative priority is providing a mechanism to restrict (expunge) convictions; as the law stands now, only a very limited category of convictions are eligible for possible restriction.
 Students will assist with research, drafting materials, and outreach.